-- IIS Socket Pooling must be disabled to allow EZproxy to bind to the configured ports.
-Please see Microsoft support for information regarding disabling this feature.
+IIS Socket Pooling must be disabled to allow EZproxy to bind to the configured ports.
+See Microsoft support for information regarding disabling this feature.

-Socket Pooling causes IIS to bind well know HTTP and HTTPS ports on every IP address.
+Socket Pooling causes IIS to bind well known HTTP and HTTPS ports on every IP address.

-Caution: OCLC does not recommend running EZproxy and Microsoft IIS on the same server, nor do we support such configurations.
+Caution: OCLC does not recommend running EZproxy and Microsoft IIS on the same server, nor does it support such configurations.